YoeDistro/yoe-distro/README.md

 Install nftable version of iptables on host distribution this is needed for VNC port forwarding to work on docker

-- Archlinux based sytems - `sudo pacman -S iptables-nft`
+- Archlinux based systems - `sudo pacman -S iptables-nft`

 - On host systems with 8G RAM or less it will be necessary to ensure a swap file of 8G.